 A customer relationship management platform is foundational to your investment banking team’s deal management process.
 At the heart of every deal is relationship-building, and selecting a CRM for your firm can either enhance your ability to leverage your team’s relationships or slow your dealmaking to a crawl.

 The MadeMarket CRM platform offers custom solutions designed to integrate contact management with transaction management.
 Although MadeMarket software has become popular with investment banks, there are several other contenders that may be better suited to meeting your organization’s unique needs.
 The MadeMarket alternatives here may better support a strategic approach to relationship management, provide additional sales automation capabilities, and improve reporting and analytics.

 To help with your decision-making, in this article we’ll explore seven CRM alternatives to MadeMarket that might better meet your business needs.

 MadeMarket CRM is a SaaS CRM system based out of Santa Monica, California.
 This powerful platform is said to work well to meet the unique needs of investment bankers, private equity investors, lenders, and other financial companies.
 MadeMarket’s popular features include workflow management and customization options for business development and transaction execution, secure workspaces for all transactions, and a milestone chart that enables your team to easily set and visualize sales goals.
-It does have an Outlook plugin that can simplify email outreach and engagement.
+It has an Outlook plugin that can simplify email outreach and engagement.

 Let’s take a look at some MadeMarket alternatives for investment banking teams.